MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### AWS Organization
 - paying account should be used for billing purpose only; do not deploy resources in paying account
 - enable/disable AWS services using Service Control Polices (SCP) either on OU (Organization Unit) or or individual accounts
+  - SCPs affect only IAM users and roles that are managed by accounts that are part of the organization (including root user).
+SCPs don't affect resource-based policies directly.
+They also don't affect users or roles from accounts outside the organization
-- RAM: Resource Access Manager
+- **RAM: Resource Access Manager**
 	- can share AWS resources between accounts
 	  - e.g. EC2, Aurora, Route 53, resourece groups
+	- sharing must be enabled with the master account
+	- only resources owned by the account are shared; cannot be re-shared from other accounts
+	- resource sharing can be done at an individual account basis if RAM is not enabled
 - SSO helps centrally manage access to AWS accounts
 	- exam tip: if you see SAML in question, look for SSO in answers